DavidRConnell/latex_documentation/README.md

 	export PYTHONPATH='path/to/dir':$PYTHONPATH

-This will not be saved once the session ends; add the above line to ~/.bashrc or the analogous file for the shell you use.
+This will not be saved once the session ends; add the above line to ~/.bashrc or the analogous file for the shell you use to make the change persistent.

 **Note:** The [matlab2tikz](https://www.mathworks.com/matlabcentral/fileexchange/22022-matlab2tikz-matlab2tikz) package is needed for generating tikz figures in MATLAB and the
-[matplotlab2tikz](https://pypi.org/project/matplotlib2tikz/) is needed for python in addition to the matplotlib and numpy modules.
+[matplotlab2tikz](https://pypi.org/project/matplotlib2tikz/) is needed for python along with the matplotlib and numpy modules.

 ## Set up

 The docsrc file created in ~/.config sets global documentation options.
-Additionally, docsrc files can be made within the parent directory of a project to override the global file for all projects in the directory.
+Additionally, local docsrc files can be made to override the global file for projects below the file in the directory hierarchy.

-An example file docsrc should look like:
+An example docsrc file should look like:

 	AUTHOR="John Doe"
 	EMAIL="john_doe@aol.com"